wasp-lang/wasp/web/blog/2023-07-17-how-we-built-gpt-web-app-generator.md

 This is done via a single API request toward GPT, where the prompt consists of the following:

-1. Short info about the Wasp framework + an example of some Wasp code.
+ - Short **info about the Wasp** framework + an example of some Wasp code.
-2. We explain that we want to generate the Plan, explain what it is, and how it is represented as JSON, by describing its schema.
+ - We **explain that we want to generate the Plan**, explain what it is, and how it is represented as **JSON**, by describing its schema.
-3. We provide some examples of the Plan, represented as JSON.
+ - We provide some **examples of the Plan**, represented as JSON.
-4. Some rules and guidelines we want it to follow (e.g. “plan should have at least 1 page”, “make sure to generate a User entity”).
+ - Some **rules and guidelines** we want it to follow (e.g. “plan should have at least 1 page”, “make sure to generate a User entity”).
-5. Instructions to return the Plan only as a valid JSON response, and no other text.
+ - Instructions to return the Plan only as a **valid JSON response**, and no other text.
-6. App name and description (as provided by the user).
+ - **App name and description** (as provided by the user).

 You can see how we generate such a prompt in the code [here](https://github.com/wasp-lang/wasp/blob/737ab428edf38f245cd9f8db60b637b723352e55/waspc/src/Wasp/AI/GenerateNewProject/Plan.hs#L61).